jornejongsma/learn-cucumber-playwright-/e2e/Readme.md

 * in the yarn script we add a env tag taht tellls us where the common.env is
 * With that file we make all our configurations, and use those constants in places that is needs, like reports locations, borwser types, etc...

+## Mappings

+In this tutorial we're gooing to create mappings so that we can abstract selections.
+We're going te extend Cucumber World, so that we can make a global configuration across our suite

+This setup creates mappings for:
+* Hosts
+* Pages
 *